scalajp/2018.scalamatsuri.org/_candidates_en/TrondBjerkestrand_1.md

 suggestions:
   - People curious about ScalaJS and about writing front-end code in Scala.
 ---
 Demand for a richer experience client side is continuously increasing.
-We can no longer generate HTML server side and will instead create JSON APIs, investige JS frameworks, learn Javascript, its tools and libraries or leave the task to a dedicated front-end developer.
+We can no longer generate HTML server side and will instead create JSON APIs, investigate JS frameworks, learn JavaScript, its tools and libraries or leave the task to a dedicated front-end developer.

 Wait, ScalaJS is here, mature and with a growing community.
-It allows creating beautiful and rich front-ends without leaving our comfort zone of strong static typing protected from Javascript surprises.
-The talk will explore shared data objects, validation logic and easy client server communiciation in a full stack Scala app.
+It allows creating beautiful and rich front-ends without leaving our comfort zone of strong static typing protected from JavaScript surprises.
+The talk will explore shared data objects, validation logic and easy client server communication in a full stack Scala app.